Arthur1459/MissionZ/README.md

 - Music ON/OFF : G
 - SFX ON/OFF : H
 - Reset current level : Space
+- Pause : P
 - Cheat and pass current level : K

-Then you just have to avoid laval/traps, collect the four to unlock the door and reach it.
+Then you just have to avoid lava/traps, collect the four to unlock the door and reach it.
 You can do wall-jumps (4 max each jump) by jumping while you are against a wall.

 ## Some Screenshots